-I’m the girl requesting romaine lettuce everywhere and lamenting that nowhere offers romaine over iceberg.
-The differences are astounding and here in Jamaica where “salad” is two huge slices of tomato and two leaves of iceberg, maybe likkle carrot and cabbage shredded over it, I am not amused.
-I want romaine!
-Take a look at this:
+I’m the girl requesting romaine lettuce everywhere and lamenting that nowhere offers romaine over iceberg lettuce.
+The differences are astounding and here in Jamaica where “salad” is two huge slices of tomato and two leaves of iceberg lettuce, I am not amused.

 Aren’t all types of lettuce pretty much the same?
 Iceberg is the most commonly known lettuce in salads, and the main reason it is so widely used in restaurants is its cost and shelf life.
 Iceberg does not go bad as quickly as leaf lettuce and is usually less expensive, so it brings a better profit.

 Romaine is the most commonly used leaf lettuce, and it is a bit harder than mixed baby greens and other varieties.
 It is normally more expensive than iceberg and is therefore not used as widely, although more and more restaurants are adding it to their salad menus.

 Romaine is nutritionally superior to iceberg.
 According to a chart posted on World’s Healthiest Foods, romaine is packed with nutrients, including vitamins K, A, and C, and also good amounts of folate and magnesium.
 The green leafy parts are more nutritious than the white crunchy centers, but all of it provides fiber.

 And fiber is what acts as an internal cleanser, safely ushering out waste while absorbing toxins.
 According to the American Dietetic Association increased fiber in the diet benefits health maintenance and disease prevention, and is a strong player in colon health.
 The ADA also points out that a good-sized salad can provide as much as 2-3 servings of vegetables!

 I got pretty excited when I was invited by the Jamaica Observer on their Quick Service Restaurant Week crawl to explore a few of our fast food offerings.